aweymo-ui/vra_2025/content/4_findings.md

 {% include gallery-figure.html img="vra_18.png" alt="Card displaying the before and after of an original archeological flint and an expanded version of the extracted image." caption="edge_detector successful applications" %}

-Despite the Edge Detection tool working with much more complex materials than the Image Extraction tool, the results are much more accurate.
-I believe this is due to the model being trained to identify retail objects at close range, with fairly blank backgrounds on newer cameras –  which just so happens to be very close to the same conditions of archeological context photos.
+Despite the Edge Detection tool working with seemingly more complex materials in archeological items with intricate edges, while the Image Extraction tool is generally working with rectangles, the latter is much less accurate.
+I think this is due to coincidental similarities of archeological photographs and the commercial photography that IS-NET was developed for.
+Both use fairly new cameras at close range and identify and extract a single, principle object in each image.
+The model is extensively trained because, unsurprisingly, there is incredible economic interest in streamlining the digital processing of commercial products and it just happens to overlap with this academic and preservation oriented discipline.

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>